sinimimi/alx-system_engineering-devops/0x00-shell_basics/README.md

 #5.
 Displays contents with group IDS
 #6.
 Creates directory in /tmp directory
 #7.
 Moves betty to the directory created in number 7
+#8.
+Deleting the file betty from my first directory